 Decoupling storage and compute can lead to lower total cost of ownership.
 Big data in the cloud providers offer a pay-per-use model, so organizations only pay for the storage space and compute capacity actually used independently compared to what’s provisioned upfront for peak usage for both in a traditional big data application deployment.
 In the AWS cloud, data teams can also take advantage of the Spot instance market.
-Spot instances are spare EC2 computing instances offered at a discount compared to On-Demand pricing.
+Spot Instances are spare EC2 computing instances offered at a discount compared to On-Demand pricing.
 So using Spot instances can significantly reduce the cost of running big data applications or increasing existing application’s compute capacity.

-It is important to note that forming heterogeneous clusters (for example, combination of volatile but less expensive Spot instances and stable but pricier On-Demand instances) that ultimately leads to lower TCO compared to an all On-Demand instances cluster is easier if storage is decoupled from compute.
-Otherwise data loss, replication and synchronization would have to be taken into consideration before clusters can be altered.
+It is important to note that forming heterogeneous clusters (for example, a combination of volatile but less expensive Spot instances and stable but pricier On-Demand instances) that ultimately leads to lower TCO compared to an all On-Demand instances cluster is easier if storage is decoupled from compute.
+Otherwise, data loss, replication, and synchronization would have to be taken into consideration before clusters can be altered.
 Finally, data teams spend less on administration costs given that the majority of management requirements are eliminated or simplified.

 This is part of a series exploring the benefits of cloud architecture.
-See the first post of the series here, an in-depth on Spot instances here, and come back for more on the economics of provisioning to peak.
+See the first post of the series here, an in-depth on Spot instances here, and come back for more on the economics of provisioning to the peak.